Sustainability at core

 Eco-extraction processes

-All our extraction processes follow the 6 principles of the eco-extraction chart (based on the green chemistry principles)
+All our water-based extraction processes follow the 6 principles of the eco-extraction chart (based on the green chemistry principles)

-1. Use of renewable resource
+1. Exclusive use of renewable resources

 2. Use of green solvents

-3. Minimize energy consumption
+3. Reduced energy consumption

-4. Reduce waste
+4. Reduced waste

-5. Reduce unit operation
+5. Reduced unit operation

 6. Non-denatured and biodegradable extract